mjakkampudi/terraform-airflow/README.md

 - Check http://localhost:8080
 - You should be able to login to airflow using the credentials provided in the code (default username & password: admin, admin)

+### Infrastructure on GCP
+- Provisioned a GKE cluster and GCS bucket on GCP using Terraform.
+- Deploy Airflow on GKE using Helm chart.

 ### Prerequisites
 - Create GCP account
 - Terraform on local machine